 Then it was into Arizona, bound for Grand Canyon West Rim to check out the Skywalk attraction.

-On our way there, we stopped at a Joshua Tree forest.
+On our way to Skywalk, we stopped at a Joshua Tree forest.
 Now, we’ve seen some Joshua Trees in California on our trip to Death Valley, but this forest in Arizona had way more trees than we’ve seen in one area.
 And, the prickly pear cacti were blooming!

 On to Grand Canyon West Rim…